kjkornelius/thesis/README.md

 The NIPS dataset can be found under this link: https://www.kaggle.com/benhamner/nips-papers (file too large to upload)

-The code used is mostly NLTK and Gensim package, and at points was taken from stack overflow: https://stackoverflow.com/questions/53748921/topic-modeling-gensim-python-getting-topic-models-according-to-fixed-ids-or-l
+The code used is mostly NLTK and Gensim package, and at points was taken from stack overflow: https://stackoverflow.com/questions/53748921/topic-modeling-gensim-python-getting-topic-models-according-to-fixed-ids-or-l and https://radimrehurek.com/gensim/about.html who offers the code free for personal use

 Word intrusion task survey links: